Lake Michigan with kids

 At first, we made like cruise-ship passengers, basking on deck chairs in the warm morning sun, but the air grew frigid as we sailed into the middle of the lake, and we fled inside.

 There, we joined the lounging masses, watching movies and playing a game of “Who Wants to Be a Badger Billionaire.’’

-Trip Tips: Lake Michigan with kids
+Trip Tips: Circle Tour of Lake Michigan with kids

 Adjust time zone: If you're doing the tour clockwise, you'll have to set your watch ahead about half an hour after crossing the Michigan border at Menominee.